numenta/nupic.core-legacy/README.md

     python setup.py develop

 > _Note_: If you get a "permission denied" error when using the setup commands above, you may add the `--user` flag to install to a location in your home directory, which should resolve any permissions issues.
 Doing this, you may need to add this location to your PATH and PYTHONPATH.
-Alternatively, you can run this with `sudo` (not recommended).

 Once it is installed, you can import NuPIC bindings library to your python script using: